2014 Kia Optima

 Ride quality is good, and the suspension soaks up roughness while delivering necessary road information to the driver.
 Chassis dynamics are excellent for a family mid-size car.
 Steering is accurate, firm and provided good feedback over twisting terrain.
 Pushing harder, there is good front-wheel grip, and when we hit a long curve at high speed, the multi-link rear end hooked up nicely.
 The usual ride responses experienced in vigorous driving, such as body roll, dive and squat, are well controlled, thanks to the car's rigid chassis.

-The Kia Optima EX and LX are well suited to family duties, with decent acceleration, a good ride, and generous creature comforts.
-The turbocharged Optima SX is an impressive underdog against European sports sedans.
-The Optima Hybrid needs work, with its rough transmission and uninspired fuel mileage.
+The Kia Optima is well suited to family duties, with decent acceleration, a good ride, and generous creature comforts.
+The turbocharged Optima SX and SXL are impressive underdogs against European sports sedans.

 NewCarTestDrive.com correspondents Laura Burstein, Sam Moses and Ted West contributed to this report.